antoxavier/tech_challenge-1/README.md

 ### API Notes

-Store the included JSON file in an S3 bucket and use the AWS SAM CLI with a **node.js** lambda function to serve the frontend with the data.
+Store the included JSON file in an S3 bucket and use the AWS SAM CLI with a **node.js & typescript** lambda function to serve the frontend with the data.

 Authentication is not necessary.